Loading...

 Troubleshooting MySQL Database Connection Issues

 Databases are the driving element of a website.
-Databases tell a website how to function on a dynamic level.
-The information can be smart enough to update without the user directly making those changes if need be.
-Without a proper connection to an SQL database, a website cannot function, and you will likely be met with one of the following warnings:
+Databases tell a website how to function on a dynamic level, and the stored information can automatically update without direct user action.
+Without a proper connection to an SQL database, a website cannot function and will often display critical warnings such as:

 Error establishing a database connection